 Thornbridge Hall is a grade two listed stately home nestled in 12 acres of quirky, quintessentially English gardens with stunning views of the surrounding Derbyshire countryside.
 Go for good, wholesome family fun.
 And don’t miss the hook a duck fountain!

 Thornbridge Hall is located not far from Bakewell and Ashford in the Water in the Derbyshire Dales.
 It could easily be combined with exploring Bakewell or the Monsal Trail, e.g. from Hassop station.
 Or, you could spend the best part of the day exploring the delightful gardens of Thornbridge.
-In line with current restrictions, only the gardens are open and the café is operating as takeaway only.

 The toilets seemed brand new and were fairly clean despite visiting them towards the end of the day.
 There are disabled facilities (although the gardens would be very tricky to navigate in a wheelchair) and baby changing facilities.
 We did see people with pushchairs but I’d probably recommend a carrier as the paths are gravelly.
 (If you’re interested in more pushchair friendly walks there is a full list HERE)